-May 28 Last day to request Formal Examination Accommodation for early summer examinations to the Paul Menton Centre for Students with Disabilities.
+May 1 Last day for receipt of applications for undergraduate internal degree transfers to allow for registration for the summer term.
+May 5 Early summer and full summer courses begin.
+May 12 Last day for registration and course changes (including auditing) for early summer courses.
+May 19 Last day for registration and course changes (including auditing) for full summer courses.
+May 20 - June 1 Fall/Winter and winter term deferred final examinations will be held.
+May 23 Statutory holiday.
+University closed.
+May 27 Last day to request Formal Examination Accommodation for early summer examinations to the Paul Menton Centre for Students with Disabilities.
 Note that it may not be possible to fulfill accommodation requests received after the specified deadlines.
-June 11 Last day for summative tests or examinations, or formative tests or examinations totalling more than 15% of the final grade for early summer courses before the official examination period (see Examination Regulations in the Academic Regulations of the University section of the Undergraduate Calendar).
-June 18 Last day of early summer classes (NOTE: Full summer classes resume Last day for academic withdrawal from early summer courses.
+June 10 Last day for summative tests or examinations, or formative tests or examinations totalling more than 15% of the final grade for early summer courses before the official examination period (see Examination Regulations in the Academic Regulations of the University section of the Undergraduate Calendar).
+June 17 Last day of early summer classes (NOTE: Full summer classes resume July 4).
+Last day for academic withdrawal from early summer courses.
 Last day for handing in term assignments, subject to any earlier course deadline.
-June 19 - 20 No classes or examinations take place.
-June 21 - 27 Early summer final examinations and mid-term examinations in full summer courses may be held.
+June 18 - 19 No classes or examinations take place.
+June 20 - 26 Early summer final examinations and mid-term examinations in full summer courses may be held.
 Examinations are normally held all seven days of the week.

 July 1 Statutory holiday.
 University closed.
-July 2 Late summer courses begin.
+July 4 Late summer courses begin.
 Full summer courses resume.
-July 9 Last day for registration and course changes (including auditing) for late summer courses.
-July 23 Last day to withdraw from late summer courses with a full fee adjustment.
-July 16 - 18 Early summer term deferred final examinations to be held.
-July 30 Last day to request Formal Examination Accommodation for August examinations to the Paul Mention Centre for Students with Disabilities.
+July 11 Last day for registration and course changes (including auditing) for late summer courses.
+July 22 Last day to withdraw from late summer courses with a full fee adjustment.
+July 22 - 24 Early summer term deferred final examinations to be held.
+July 29 Last day to request Formal Examination Accommodation for August examinations to the Paul Mention Centre for Students with Disabilities.
 Note that it may not be possible to fulfill accommodation requests received after the specified deadlines.
-August 2 Civic holiday.
+August 1 Civic holiday.
 University closed.
-August 9 Last day for summative tests or examinations, or formative tests or examinations totalling more than 15% of the final grade for late summer and full summer courses before the official examination period

-(see Examination Regulations in the Academic Regulations of the University section of the Undergraduate Calendar).
+August 9 Last day for summative tests or examinations, or formative tests or examinations totalling more than 15% of the final grade for late summer and full summer courses before the official examination period (see Examination Regulations in the Academic Regulations of the University section of the Undergraduate Calendar).
 August 16 Last day of late summer and full summer classes.
 Last day for academic withdrawal from late summer and full summer courses and any other courses that end this term.
 Last day for handing in term assignments, subject to any earlier course deadline.

-August 17 - 18 No classes or examinations take place

-August 19 - 25 Final examinations in late summer and full summer courses may be held.
+August 17 - 18 No classes or examinations take place August 19 - 25 Final examinations in late summer and full summer courses may be held.
 Examinations are normally held all seven days of the week.

-August 25 All take home examinations are due on this day, with the exception of those conforming to the Examinations regulations in the Academic held.

-Regulations of the University section of the Undergraduate Calendar/General Regulations of the Graduate Calendar.

-September 17 - 19 Late summer and full summer term deferred final examinations will be
+August 25 All take home examinations are due on this day, with the exception of those conforming to the Examinations regulations in the Academic Regulations of the University section of the Undergraduate Calendar/General Regulations of the Graduate Calendar.
+September 23 - 25Late summer and full summer term deferred final examinations will be held.